Library Reopening Information

 How can we help?

-- I need to do research (find articles, e-books, streaming videos) from home.
+- How can I do research (find articles, e-books, streaming videos) from home?

-- I'm a faculty member and I need the library to provide remote instruction to my students.
+- I'm a faculty member: will the library provide remote or in-person instruction to my students?

-- I'm a faculty member and I need to help my students access course materials remotely.
+- I'm a faculty member: how can I help my students access course materials, either remotely or in person?

-MC Library buildings will be open starting August 2.
+MC Library buildings are open.
 To protect our users and staff, we have reduced our regular, in-person operating hours.
 To view our current hours, visit the Library Hours, Locations, and Contacts page.

 - Printers, scanners, and charging stations

-- In-person research assistance (with or without an appointment)
+- In-person and phone research assistance (with or without an appointment)

 - Disability support equipment